basp/linie/README.md

 Since every calculation can work in its own epsilon domain it is easy to incorporate this into your rendering architecture.
 Whether you're using a global epsilon or something more granular like an epsilon per object.
-Equality comparers can also be cached since you will only need one of them for each type.
+Equality comparers can also be cached since you will only need one of them for each type and they are thread safe sicne they have no mutable state.

+### transforms
+TODO